mamrakm/mirko-service/README.md

 reduce the number of tasks that needs to be done before you leave for vacation.

 * add validation to api layer, or at least make sure user cannot submit negative transaction value
     - if this check is added then why check if account reminder in txn has reminder below 200 or 0?
+It would have sense if negative balance was allowed but a new validation in BankResource preventing this from happening, or balance would be so low that even after addition value sent by client it would be still a negative number
 * fetching bank accounts takes too long, this may be due to fact that Subject is always fetched even when it's not needed in algorithm
 * client noticed that subject given name is never stored in database.
 Find out why and fix it without any change in API